thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/03_Define_Performance_Signature/README.md

 ## Step 1: Add a timeseries for Response Time
 1. Switch to the `carts/` directory and open file `carts/monspec/carts_perfsig.json`.
 1. In this file you find the empty JSON array: **"timeseries": []**
-1. Add the following query to retrieve timeseries data for the **average response time** of the carts service.
+1. Review the following query to retrieve timeseries data for the **average response time** of the carts service.
     ```
     {
         "timeseriesId" : "com.dynatrace.builtin:service.responsetime",